Alternative Investment Valuation and Financial Advisory Firm Transparently Serving the Full Range of Asset Managers, Attorneys, CFOs, and CPAsTM

 NAV analyzes and values lease payments for qualified personal residence trusts, or QPRTs.

 A QPRT remains an effective gift/estate planning technique.
-When structured correctly with the help of tax CPAs and tax attorneys, a QPRT will minimize the grantor’s estate.
+When structured correctly with tax CPAs and tax attorneys' help, a QPRT will minimize the grantor’s estate.
 How?
 The QPRT serves to "freeze the property value" of the grantor taxpayer’s residence, whether it is a primary residence or vacation home.
 The value is set at the time the grantor establishes the QPRT.

 The end of a QPRT often creates a situation where the grantor may lease the property back from the beneficiaries.
 The catch: the lease payments require an arm's-length lease payment.
 A defendable, third-party valuation helps substantiate the arm's-length payment.

 How We Assist Clients In QPRT Lease Valuations

 NAV's team can help with both informal analysis and formal valuation opinions.
 We research comparable market data on real estate trends and utilize our valuation expertise with IRS tax opinions to deliver a range of reporting options from spreadsheet support to a limited or detailed report.